samebug/samebug-technical-documentation/integration/index.md

 At the moment we offer plugins for [IntelliJ Idea](/guide/integration/intellij-idea/install) and for [Android Studio](/guide/integration/android-studio/install).
-The core feature of the IDE plugin is that it monitors the console nad highlights stack traces which have solution on Samebug.
+The core feature of the IDE plugin is that it monitors the console and highlights stack traces which have solution on Samebug.
 You can look over the solutions on the web, read and write tips, and ask your bugmates for help without opening the browser.